chaos-mesh/chaos-mesh/doc/dev_hello_world.md

 }
 ```

-With this file added, the `HelloWorldChaos` schema type is defined and can be called by the following yaml lines:
+With this file added, the HelloWorldChaos schema type is defined and can be called by the following YAML lines:

 ```yaml
 apiVersion: pingcap.com/v1alpha1